q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 * `e`:- Erase current canvas but leave the average image.
 * `r`:- Restart the average and canvas.

-Now i want to try something new here. <b> As for writing this blog, i have not done any coding on this topic but if you read further you might be able to know what did i accomplish throughout the end.</b> I want the system to run without the need of keyboard(i am just assuming here).
+Now I want to try something new here. <b> As for writing this blog, I have not done any coding on this topic but if you read further you might be able to know what did I accomplish throughout the end.</b> I want the system to run without the need of keyboard(i am just assuming here).

-Last time i wrote a system that can perform above tasks and on bonus topic, i passed the drawn character to [Devanagari Handwritten Character/Word Detector]({{site.url}}/2020/02/25/building-ocr-for-devanagari-handwritten-character/) and showed the predicted text.
+Last time I wrote a system that can perform above tasks and on bonus topic, I passed the drawn character to [Devanagari Handwritten Character/Word Detector]({{site.url}}/2020/02/25/building-ocr-for-devanagari-handwritten-character/) and showed the predicted text.
-## How am i here?
+## How am I here?
-How i got the idea to perform this project?
-I don't know but something like, "Once i was writing something on my paper and then ink on the pen finished, and i was not able to write more because i had no spare pens.
+How I got the idea to perform this project?
+I don't know but something like, "Once I was writing something on my paper and then ink on the pen finished, and I was not able to write more because I had no spare pens.
 Also shop is far from village.
-Then i got an idea, can i replace the pen just for some moments?"
+Then I got an idea, can I replace the pen just for some moments?"
 Well it is just a funny story.
 But truth is, me and my friend was about to do some academic research.
 We have to think many topics and one of mine choice is here.
-This topic is rejected so i am here, to make it work.
+This topic is rejected so I am here, to make it work.

 ## Derive Concepts
-Now on this blog, i would like to make a simple virtual GUI (i would like to call it <b>Virtual User Interface</b>), that can be controlled by just moving fingers in front of the camera.
+Now on this blog, I would like to make a simple virtual GUI (i would like to call it <b>Virtual User Interface</b>), that can be controlled by just moving fingers in front of the camera.
 It will not be a real GUI but it will be shown on some side of the frame.
 We will move our finger to those part and we can actually perform some tasks.
-While writing this, i have not proceeded towards code so lets see where the boat takes.
+While writing this, I have not proceeded towards code so lets see where the boat takes.

-I want to make some assumptions here what type of the system i am hoping it to be?
+I want to make some assumptions here what type of the system I am hoping it to be?
 * Current system:
 ![png]({{site.url}}/assets/contour-writing/detection.png)

-* Now i want new System to be like below(sketched form)
+* Now I want new System to be like below(sketched form)
 ![png]({{site.url}}/assets/contour-writing/guiconcept.png)

 ## Prepare Icons
 I am only working on making GUI like panel for previously completed modes.
 Which means exit, save current draw, idle, draw, erase, pass to detector, erase canvas, restart system.
-So to make icons, i am going to work on paint.
+So to make icons, I am going to work on paint.
 Make a black background and draw icons on it.
 As always black color is identity additive on Image Processing world so lets get into it.
 I am making an folder named `Icons` on working directory and saving all icons there.
 The image will be 301 by 299 dimension PNG image (originally was trying to make (300, 300) but paint betrayed me).
 * Exit
 ![png]({{site.url}}/assets/contour-writing/icons/exit.png)